AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Philo, who was contemporary with Christ, generally used *aidion* to denote endless, and *aionion* temporary duration.
-He uses the exact phraseology of Matthew 25:46, precisely as Christ used it: \"It is better not to promise than not to give prompt assistance, for no blame follows in the former case, but in the latter there is dissatisfaction from the weaker class, and a deep hatred and *aeonian* punishment (chastisement) from such as are more powerful.\" Here we have the precise terms employed by our Lord, which show that *aionion* did not mean endless but did mean limited duration in the time of Christ.
+He uses the exact phraseology of Matthew 25:46, precisely as Christ used it: "It is better not to promise than not to give prompt assistance, for no blame follows in the former case, but in the latter there is dissatisfaction from the weaker class, and a deep hatred and *aeonian* punishment (chastisement) from such as are more powerful."
+Here we have the precise terms employed by our Lord, which show that *aionion* did not mean endless but did mean limited duration in the time of Christ.
 Philo adopts *athanaton*, *ateleuteton* or *aidion* to denote endless, and *aionion* temporary duration.
-In one place occurs this sentence concerning the wicked: \"to live always dying, and to undergo, as it were, an immortal and interminable death.\"[^105] Stephens, in his valuable \"Thesaurus,\" quotes from a Jewish work: \"These they called *aionios*, hearing that they had performed the sacred rites for three entire generations.\"[^106] This shows conclusively that the expression
-\"three generations\" was then one full equivalent of *aionion*.
+In one place occurs this sentence concerning the wicked: "to live always dying, and to undergo, as it were, an immortal and interminable death."[^105] Stephens, in his valuable "Thesaurus," quotes from a Jewish work: "These they called *aionios*, hearing that they had performed the sacred rites for three entire generations."[^106] This shows conclusively that the expression "three generations" was then one full equivalent of *aionion*.
 Now, these eminent scholars were Jews who wrote in Greek, and who certainly knew the meaning of the words they employed, and they give to the *aeonian* words the sense of indefinite duration, to be determined in